 Frustration with goals, frustration with progress, and frustration with performance can lead to shiny object syndrome.
 Chasing bright shiny objects can lead to continual comparison and fear of missing out.

 Being an entrepreneur in the digital age means being bombarded by shiny objects.
 There is always new and exciting technology to understand and explore.

 If chasing shiny objects is holding you back from making real progress towards achieving your goals, getting increased focus and accountability could be the answer.

 Read more about the benefits of accountability coaching.

 How do you prevent shiny object syndrome?

-You can prevent shiny object syndrome by focusing on what’s important right now, rather than chasing new things all the time.
-If you spend much of your time chasing new things you’ll stay overwhelmed, scattered and unproductive.
-This lack of focus causes tasks and projects to be started and left unfinished, wasting time and energy.
+You can prevent shiny object syndrome by focusing on your priorities rather than chasing new things all the time.
+Spending you time chasing new things will leave you feeling overwhelmed, scattered, and unproductive.

 5 ways to overcome shiny object syndrome

 Here are 5 ways to overcome shiny object syndrome.